briandowns/simple-httpd/README.md

 The HTML output is a mix of the Python module layout and of an Apache directory listing layout.

 What makes simple-httpd different than it's Python alternative is that it supports HTTP2 with Let's Encrypt integration for automatic TLS if enabled.
+Certificates are cached in `${HOME}/.autocert` for reuse.

+If you're looking for a full featured or even just more capable web server, take a look at [Caddy](https://caddyserver.com/).

 ## Installation